 A selection of the following courses will be available:

 - SPAN 3110 Advanced Conversation and Composition I

 - SPAN 3120 Advanced Conversation and Composition II

 All courses will be taught by Ohio University and Universidad Castilla-La Mancha faculty.
 Courses are subject to change.

-The program fee for this program includes: Student accommodations in host families with 3 daily meals (Monday thru Sunday), airport pick-up, welcome and farewell dinner, excursions, and international medical health insurance
+The program fee for this program includes: Student accommodations in host families with 3 daily meals (Monday thru Sunday), airport pick-up, welcome and farewell dinner, and excursions.

 In addition to the program fee, students should plan for 9 credit hours of tuition*, administrative fee, and out-of-pocket costs.
 Below is the student budget worksheet for this program, which outlines these costs.

 Items that are not related to the program (ie. additional entertainment, souvenirs, extra travel, contingency funds) are not included in the cost estimates provided and should be budgeted for separately.

 - Non-resident surcharge waived for the credit hours associated with this program.